redis/redis/README.md

 ## Release Notes

+The branch has been renamed from 2.6_alpha to 2.6 to indicate that the test pass has been completed.

-This is a pre-release version of the software.
+This is a release version of the software.

 To run the Redis test suite requires some manual work: